-Aside from cybersecurity training, you should also invest in some advanced security tools, such as a network monitoring system.
+Aside from cybersecurity training, you should also invest in some advanced security tools, such as a VPN or a network monitoring system.
 This is a powerful gatekeeping tool that allows you to retain complete control over your entire network, restrict access to non-work-related websites, and inspect all traffic quickly.
 This way, you can always stay one step ahead of every cyber-criminal.

 5. Leverage gamification to gauge employee satisfaction

 Remote employees can lose interest in their work and loyalty towards your brand if you’re not engaging with them in meaningful conversation and checking up on them on a regular basis.
 Now, one-on-one conversations are important, but most of the time you’re going to be too swamped with work to be able to engage with every one of your employees.